kimdesok/whole-slide-cnn/README.md

 ## Methods
 ### 1. Datasets and Configurations
+The dataset consists of WSIs reresenting LUAD(Lung adenocarcinoma) and LUSC(Lung squamous cell carcinoma).
+These WSIs were downloaded from GDC's TCGA-PRAD roject (See detailed method on how to download WSIs here).
+Train, validation, and test sets were divided by the ratio of 7:1.5:1.5, resectively.

 The .csv files under data_configs folder were used without any modification.
 A detailed description was available by the authors as in the Appendix below.

 Hyperparameters were set in a YAML file under train_configs folder.
 In the YAML file, the parameters of RESIZE_RATIO, INPUT_SIZE, and  NUM_UPDATES_PER_EPOCH were set appropriately to avoid the OOM error at each magnification.

 Some examples are shown below.
 ```
 #Training @1x
     RESIZE_RATIO: 0.05